zk4/Serialization/README.md

-#A lite serialization solution(Only Head file needed)
+#A lite serialization solution
 there are several lib out there support serialization,like protobuffer,flatbuffers,capnproto.
 Need schema file for generating source files, which is cool between peers. but that is too heavy for me. so I wrote this lite version.only support c++.
 If your just want to serialize & deserialize data on the same machine.
 I think it is a  good choice. simple as it is , hack whatever u want.

+#Only Head file needed
+src/core/serialization.h ,that`s it!

 #support
 * vector